 The Drug Information System allows authorized healthcare providers in hospital and in the community to access and share patient medication information.
-Through the system, health professionals in Nova Scotia - such as physicians, dentists, nurse practitioners, registered nurses, pharmacists , optometrists, and midwives - will have more of your medication information available to them, which means improved safety and a better quality of care.
+Through the system, healthcare providers in Nova Scotia have more of your medication information available to them, which means improved safety and a better quality of care.
 Other benefits to you include:

 A comprehensive overall profile of your medication information.

-When you go to a pharmacy that is connected to the Drug Information System to fill a prescription, your prescription will automatically be added to your medication profile in the system.
-If you share medication-related information with your pharmacist or other healthcare providers that could be important for others to know when caring for you, it can also be added; examples of medication-related information include allergies, adverse reactions and medical conditions.
+When you go to a community pharmacy to fill a prescription, your prescription is automatically added to your medication profile in the system.
+If you share medication-related information with your pharmacist or other healthcare provider that could be important for others to know when caring for you, it can also be added.
+Examples of medication-related information include allergies, adverse reactions and medical conditions.
 A comprehensive medication profile means better quality of care for you.

 Fewer adverse drug reactions.

 More information in your medication profile means it is easier for your healthcare providers to identify potential issues with your medications - things like side effects called, “adverse drug reactions”.
 This means improved safety for you.

 Since all community pharmacies are connected to the Drug Information System, your pharmacy has access to drug information entered by other pharmacies , and they can see if your new prescription may have a harmful reaction with a medication you are already taking.
 In addition, prescribers, who use the Drug Information System to create prescriptions electronically (e-Prescribe) will also be made aware of potential harmful reactions.
 This means safer care for you.